Demon: Christian demonology

 Invocation of Saints, holy men and women, especially ascetics, reading the Gospel, holy oil or water is said to drive them out.
 However, Psellos' schemes have been too inconsistent to answer questions about the hierarchy of fallen angels.
 The devil's position is impossible to assign in this scheme and it does not respond to living perceptions of felt experience and was considered rather impractical to have a lasting effect or impact on Christian demonology.

-The contemporary Roman Catholic Church unequivocally teaches that angels and demons are real beings rather than just symbolic devices.
-The Catholic Church has a cadre of officially sanctioned exorcists which perform many exorcisms each year.
+The contemporary Catholic Church unequivocally teaches that angels and demons are real beings rather than just symbolic devices.
+The Catholic Church has officially-sanctioned exorcists which perform many exorcisms each year.
 The exorcists of the Catholic Church teach that demons attack humans continually but that afflicted persons can be effectively healed and protected either by the formal rite of exorcism, authorized to be performed only by bishops and those they designate, or by prayers of deliverance, which any Christian can offer for themselves or others.

 At various times in Christian history, attempts have been made to classify demons according to various proposed demonic hierarchies.

-In recent times, scholars doubted that independent demons exist, and rather considers them, aking to Jewish satan, to be servants of God.
+In recent times, some scholars doubted that independent demons exist, and rather considers them, aking to Jewish satan, to be servants of God.
 According to S. N. Chiu, God is shown sending a demon against Saul in 1 Samuel 16 and 18 in order to punish him for the failure to follow God's instructions, showing God as having the power to use demons for his own purposes, putting the demon under his divine authority.
 According to the Britannica Concise Encyclopedia, demons, despite being typically associated with evil, are often shown to be under divine control, and not acting of their own devices.